Data Protection Policy

-Our Terms of Business contains a Privacy Notice to clients on a data protection.
-The notice:
+Our Terms of Business contains a Data Protection Notice to clients highlighting our data protection

 Sensitive Personal Data [Modulift Staff primarily only]: In most cases where we process sensitive personal data we will require the data subject's explicit consent to do this unless exceptional circumstances apply or we are required to do this by law (e.g. to comply with legal obligations to ensure health and safety at work).
 Any such consent will need to clearly identify what the relevant data is, why it is being processed and to whom it will be disclosed.

 Personal data: We will take all reasonable steps to ensure that personal data we hold is accurate and updated as required.